akiflow/licenses-verifier/README.md

 # Licenses Verifier

-Verify that the dependencies of `package.json` are licensed in a way that allows their use in the current project
+Verify that the dependencies of `package.json` are licensed in a way that allows their use in a given project.

 ## Why?